 Before moving on, let me offer an analogy to make the historical conception more vivid.
 The historical conception views the relation of semantic reference as analogous with the ownership relation between an email address and its owner.
 Suppose that a company, Corputech, Inc., has a policy that each employee is to have an email address of the form firstname.lastname@corputech.com.
 When you receive an email from someone with the sender address: theodore.thomas@corputech.com, knowledge of the Corputech convention may lead you to guess that the owner of that email address is the Corputech employee named Theodore Thomas.
 But you will also be aware that this might not be the name of the employee who sent the order.
 There might have been an error in setting up the address, and the sender's name may actually be "Thomas Theodore," or "Theodora Thomas", or something completely different.
-There may be no Corputech employee at all by the name "Theodore Thomas".
-And even if there was no error, it is clear that the Corputech convention does not determine (in the sense of "make to be the case") that the address theo-dore.thomas@corputech.com is owned by the employee by that name.
+There was no error, it is clear that the Corputech convention does not determine (in the sense of "make to be the case") that the address theo-dore.thomas@corputech.com is owned by the employee by that name.
 Rather, it was the work done by the information technology specialist in setting up the address that made it the case that this person has this address.
 Your knowledge of the Corputech email assignment convention is something that can help you figure out who the sender is, but the convention itself does not make the referent be what it is.
 The convention is a guide, not a determiner.

-&lt;sup>5 I find this idea primarily in the work of Keith Donnellan on referential uses of definite descriptions (1966) and empty names (1974).
+5 I find this idea primarily in the work of Keith Donnellan on referential uses of definite descriptions (1966) and empty names (1974).
 Of course, neither of these phenomena is my subject in the present paper, but I think my notion of a historical conception of semantic reference is closely related to Donnellan's "historical explanation theory" of reference.

-&lt;sup>6 Almog (2004: 404-405).
+6 Almog (2004: 404-405).